carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 - in the rare case where the user intends to append values to an array, they can accomplish this through a Data Value Overlay.

 Given those conditions, we conclude that the most common cases are best served by _replacing_ the specified values.

+#### Consideration: Implies a Significant Effort to Implement

+Introducing a second way to supply input files _and_ presenting this new approach as the _primary_ means of supplying Data Values implies a significant effort.
+This is in _addition_ to the effort required to implement the specified feature, itself (i.e. the `--data-values-file` flag and related plumbing),

+This includes (but is not limited to):
+- extending the bulk-in/bulk-out interface to also accept data values in a separate key.
+- extending the `ytt` Playground to separately accept these data values files and use the updated bulk-in/bulk-out feature.
+- provide some means of populating the Playground with a gist that includes one or more Data Values files.
+- rework a non-trivial amount of documentation that describes the use of Data Values (the scope of which is sketched in [Clear Consistent Messaging Around Data Values](#clear-consistent-messaging-around-data-values), above).

+There's a risk that if this work is _not_ included, users can become quite confused by the multiple ways to specify their Data Values.

+Possible mitigation:
+- quietly introduce the specified flag, making it available for tools integrators, specifically.
+Spread the investment describe in the previous paragraph over time.
+Make the documentation/messaging change as the final step.

+#### Consideration: Potentially Confusing that Data Values Overlays are not Data Values files

+It is probable that a user submits a file with document(s) annotated with `@data/values` to the `--data-values-file` flag.
+If they did, they would get an error given that no annotations would be permitted in the such input.

+Beyond this being surprising (i.e. a failure when a success seems guaranteed), it also risks creating cognitive dissonance regarding Data Values: if a "Data Values" is not acceptable input to `--data-values-file` then, what _is_ a "Data Value"?

+This amounts to a kind of [accidental complexity](http://www.catb.org/~esr/writings/taoup/html/ch13s01.html#id2961759) from two features being non-orthogonal.

+Potential resolutions:
+- deprecate and replace `@data/values` with `@overlay/match data_values=True`
+- add another flag `--data-values-overlay` that accepts overlays
+- reject the approach described in this version of the proposal in favor of the file-mark approach
+  - mitigate some of the interface complexity by considering syntactic sugar in the form of file extensions: `.ytt.data.yml` as a short-hand for `--file-mark "(path):type=yaml-plain-data-values"

+_This consideration is undecided; captured as the Open Question: [Q1.
+Is the complexity worth it?](#q1-is-the-complexity-worth-it)_

+#### Other Approach Considered: Introduce a new File Mark Type

+[A previous version of this proposal](https://github.com/vmware-tanzu/carvel-community/blob/2a817298f3e263438ff3767b2bc4ccfcb9dbbc1b/proposals/ytt/002-raw-data-values/README.md) centered around the idea of being able to mark an input file (i.e. a file implied by a `--file` argument) as a "Plain YAML Data Value" file.

+**Pros:**
+- maintains a consistent interface: all input files continue to be provided through one interface: the `--file` flag;
+- preserves orthogonality: it keeps the two concerns of "which order to process" and "how to process" separate.

+**Cons:**
+- it does nothing to help make the use of Data Values simpler; in fact, it complicates the use by requiring an additional (and rather verbose) flag.
+- there would be two flavors of Data Values being included with rather different behaviors: \
+  _(this specific point was not recognized in the previous version of this proposal, but came into view during some design discussions which prompted the pivot to this approach.)_
+  - files annotated with `@data/values`...
+    - _append_ its array items to any existing array, by default
+    - will report overlay error when a key in the file is not already defined as a Data Value
+  - files marked with `type=yaml-plain-data-values`...
+    - _replace_ any existing array values with its own
+    - when a key is not yet a Data Value, declares it as a new one

 ### Examples